Destinations » North America

 since the island resembles a cigar.

-The Spanish finally defeated the local population in the
+difficulty; however the Spanish did finally defeated the indigenous population in

-1700s as they began giving away free land to anyone while the indigenous population
+away free land to nearly anyone while the indigenous population dwindled in numbers.

-dwindled in numbers.
-This offer of land led to a fairly diverse country as even
+This offer of free land led to a fairly diverse country as even former slaves were

 The flag of Trinidad &